In this tutorial I will show you how to change the author in WordPress.

 There are a number of different reasons why you would want to change the author of a WordPress post or even multiple posts, and there are several different ways to do it.

 Whatever your reason is, in this tutorial, I share 6 easy ways to change, edit, and update the author of a post in WordPress.
-And I explain in which circumstancies each method is best used.
+I’ll also explain when each method is best used.

 First though …